 As the 40’s slipped into the 50’s, horror began to evolve into a smorgasbord of new terrors.
-With the war ending in 1945, screen writers begun looking further afield for monsters to grace the silver screen.
-From giant tarantulas, leeches and beasts (from 20,000 fathoms), too Lagoon creatures and invaders from mars, the imagination exploded with many new concepts and creatures.
+With the war ending in 1945, screen writers begun looking further a field for monsters to grace the silver screen.
+From giant tarantulas, leeches and beasts (from 20,000 fathoms), to Lagoon creatures and invaders from mars, the imagination exploded with many new concepts and creatures.
 Whilst our Dracula’s and werewolves were still present, horror had taken a new creative direction.

 With horror evolving, one stable element that remained was the female lead.
 Every creature needed a scream queen to keep the audiences on their toes and horror was not about to disappoint.
 Screen writers begun to intertwine the heroin deeper into the stories, with one of the most common themes was the monster falling in love with the damsels-in-distress.

 When the giant ape grabbed Fay Wray way back in the 1930s, audiences were captivated.
 Here was this tiny beauty, caught in the grasp of a dangerous 100 foot gorilla.
 How on earth could this poor woman survive such an encounter?
 Screen writer James Ashmore Creelman knew just how, when he created the “beauty and the beast” angle of the film.
 Creelman announced loudly that neither size, nor species could impede the power of love, and what a love affair it was to be.